DTJF/fbdoc/src/doc/Examples.md

    ~~~{.sh}
    ./fb-doc -e "FunctionNames" -t "fb-doc.bas" > fb-doc.lfn
    ~~~
-   This list includes the function names of the fb-doc source tree.
+   This list includes the function names of the \Proj source tree.
 -# To generate a list of all function names you can specify several file patterns and collect the function names of all source files in in a single file, like
    ~~~{.sh}
    ./fb-doc -e "FunctionNames"  "*.bas" "*.bi" > fb-doc.lfn
    ~~~
-   Option `--recursiv` will make fb-doc searching in subfolders also.
+   Option `--recursiv` will make \Proj searching in subfolders also.

--# Since this list is often needed to generate caller / callee graphs in Doxygen output, fb-doc has the special run mode \ref SubSecOptList to create it.
-Use this option and execute fb-doc near the Doxyfile to get the file at the right place
+-# Since this list is often needed to generate caller / callee graphs in Doxygen output, \Proj has the special run mode \ref SubSecOptList to create it.
+Use this option and execute \Proj near the Doxyfile to get the file at the right place
    ~~~{.sh}
    cd ../doc
    ./src/fb-doc -l
    ~~~
-   fb-doc scans the configuration file *Doxyfile* for the `INPUT` path (first entry only).
+   \Proj scans the configuration file *Doxyfile* for the `INPUT` path (first entry only).
 In this path it scans depending on the `RECURSIV` setting the patterns `"*.bas;*.bi"` to scan for input files, generates the list of function names and writes the output to